jakewan/dotfiler/README.md

 The values for `targetOS` and `targetArch` should match those indicated by Go's `GOOS` and `GOARCH` [runtime Constants](https://pkg.go.dev/runtime#pkg-constants).

+You can view a list of possible combinations by running `go tool dist list`.

 For example:

 ```shell